Australia permits home visits, opens beaches as coronavirus lockdown eases

 “Unemployment rose to higher levels in the Great Depression, but it did that over the course of a couple of years.
 These movements are happening in just a couple of months,” he told the hearing.

+“We will not deviate from those policy positions under any threat of economic coercion or anything else,” Birmingham told reporters in Adelaide.

+“The least the world can expect is a transparent inquiry into the causes of COVID-19 so that we can understand how best to prevent a repeat episode any time in the future.
+We would hope that China, like any other country around the world, would see the merits in understanding how the world can be better prepared in the future,” he added

-Reporting by Byron Kaye; Editing by Sam Holmes and Michael Perry
+Reporting by Byron Kaye and Kirsty Needham; Editing by Sam Holmes and Michael Perry